Charlie Shrem: Legal issues

 On January 26, 2014, on returning from an e-commerce convention, Shrem was arrested at JFK Airport.
 Prosecutors alleged that Shrem and Robert Faiella conspired to launder $1 million worth of bitcoins to help users of the Silk Road marketplace anonymously make illegal purchases.
 Shrem was also charged with failing to report suspicious banking activity and operating an unlicensed money-transmitting business.
 He was released on $1 million bail on January 28, 2014, on the condition that he submit to electronic monitoring and live with his parents in their Marine Park, Brooklyn home.

 Shrem was indicted on April 10, 2014 on accusations of "operating an unlicensed money transmitting business, money laundering conspiracy and willfully failing to file suspicious activity reports with banking authorities."
 On September 4, 2014, he pleaded guilty to a reduced charge of aiding and abetting unlicensed money transmission.
 On December 19, 2014, he was convicted of the reduced charge, ordered to forfeit $950,000, and sentenced to two years in prison.
 He surrendered to authorities on March 30, 2015, and subsequently entered Lewisburg Federal Prison Camp in Pennsylvania.
-He was released from prison around June 2016.
+He was released from prison mid-2016.

 In September 2018, the Winklevoss twins sued Shrem for $32 million, claiming that he stole thousands of bitcoins from them in 2012.
 Part of his assets were frozen as a result of the case.
 An affidavit filed in the case suggested that the $950,000 restitution required in his 2014 conviction had not been paid.
 In 2019, a judge overturned an order freezing $32 million of Shrem's assets, ordering the Winklevoss twins to pay Shrem's legal fees, and the case was dismissed.